karthiksing05/biaswrappers/README.md

 ## Fixes

+### 0.5.1.1
+Moved split_size parameter to the constructor to change it easier.

 ### 0.5.1
 Redid a lot more of the C1 method to allow for more subtle changes in the right direction: it now closely matches the FakeWrapper but is a lil different.
 Also, removed features from the postModel of C2 to allow for more pure error learning.
 Also, renamed FakeWrapper to RandomWrapper.